Wambyat/IISC-Determining-anomalies-in-the-stock-market/README.md

 It is a stock market analysis based project with social media posts and news integrated.
 News integration to be done using [ \</newscatcher> ](https://newscatcherapi.com/)

 Reddit and 𝕏 (twitter) integration code is ready and will work and can be integrated as soon as the companies change their API rules.
+The github action will work if there is more than 2 branches (excluding legacy)

 ## Folder Structure
 ### Clicking on a folder will take you to an explanation.
 Clicking on a file will take you to the code.